jlmelville/smallvis/docs/theory.md

 L_{LV} = \sum_{ \left(i, j\right) \in E} p_{ij} \log w_{ij}
 +\gamma \sum_{\left(i, j\right) \in \bar{E}} \log \left( 1 - w_{ij} \right)
 $$

+$\gamma$ is a free parameter which balances the weight of the attractive to repulsive contributions.
+It is set to 7 in the LargeVis paper with no explanation.

 Likelihood functions are maximized, so the final cost function we're interested in will be $-L_{LV}$, in order that we have a function to minimize.
 Otherwise, it gets a bit confusing keeping track of the signs of the gradients compared to the other methods in `smallvis`.

-To use the LargeVis cost function in `smallvis`, we need to make some small modifications.
+To use the LargeVis cost function in `smallvis`, we need to make some small
+modifications:

+#### Repulsive Terms

-LargeVis doesn't actually prevent repulsive terms being applied to nearest neighbors.
-Again due to the SGD sampling implementation, the proportion of nearest neighbors involved in repulsive terms is extremely small so it doesn't matter for the LargeVis reference implementation.
+The LargeVis SGD implementation doesn't actually prevent repulsive terms being applied to nearest neighbors, it just gets decreasingly likely that a nearest neighbor will be sampled as $N$ increases, so the proportion of $E$ that are involved in repulsions becomes so small that it has no practical effect.

-However, I have experimented with restricting the repulsion to only the non-neighbors in `smallvis`, but this leads to some horrible results involving lots of very small well-separated clusters.
+However, in an exact-gradient implementation (as used in `smallvis`), not including nearest neighbors leads to some horrible results involving lots of very small well-separated clusters.
 On reflection it seems like this would be the expected outcome of not allowing neighbors to repel each other: neighboring points that happen to be initialized close to each other will feel a strong mutual force that results in them reducing their distances to zero, which will overwhelm any longer range attraction from more distant neighbors.

+#### Attractive Terms

 That leaves the attractive part of the cost function.
 The partitioning works here and the non-neighbors *are* excluded from contributing to the attractive